Business coaching · Fire Path

 Three ways in.
 Same standard.

-A monthly outside read for owner-led businesses carrying problems that cut across operations, capital, sourcing, growth, family business, marketing, positioning, or AI workflow.
+For owner-led businesses where the same decision keeps returning across operations, money, team, growth, family business, positioning, or AI workflow.

 Cadence